AmoebeLabs/HA-Theme_M3-C11-Purple/README.md

 All these colors have been desaturated a bit and given more brightness to have a better match with the dark mode.

 The theme also defines some Neumorphic shadow colors for dark and light mode.

-For beta documentation: see https://ha-m3-themes.docs.amoebelabs.com/
+For the manual: see https://material3-themes-manual.amoebelabs.com/

 For more theme examples, check [the overview of all the 22 examples][ham3-docs-examples-url]
 <br>And to implement them in your cards: look at [how to use these Material 3 themes in a Home Assistant card][ham3-docs-howtouse-url]